tulibraries/aggregator_mdx/README.md

 ## Deployment

-The transformation and validation tasks in Airflow pull the `master` branch of this repository; so deployment is via successful CI and merging of PRs into `master`.
+The transformation and validation tasks in Airflow pull the `main` branch of this repository; so deployment is via successful CI and merging of PRs into `main`.